 Electric generation industry: Stationary and mobile generating units that are connected to the electric power grid and can generate electricity.
-The electric generation industry includes the -electric power sector|| (utility generators and independent power producers) and industrial and commercial power generators, including combined-heat-and-power producers, but excludes units at single-family dwellings.
+The electric generation industry includes the -electric power

 Electric generator: A facility that produces only electricity, commonly expressed in kilowatt hours (kWh) or megawatt hours (MWh).
 Electric generators include electric utilities and independent power producers.